 Through the time spiral: Te Muri III revisits camping trips Emily’s family made to a small bay on the Mahurangi Peninsula during the early 1900s.
 During the summer holidays, her great-great-grandparents (Louisa and Gustav Kronfeld) and their many children travelled north from Tāmaki Makaurau.
 They were joined by ʻāiga visiting from Sāmoa, girls in their care from the Islands, and other families who share similar stories of cultural multiplicity and mobility (including the Silva, Greig and Geddes families).
 These camping trips manifest their expansive web of relations across the Moana, which they continued to nurture after migrating to Aotearoa.
 This vignette is part of an ongoing series: by revisiting sites of familial connection and archival material, the artist seeks to meet her ancestors in the time spiral.

 Through the time spiral: Te Muri III connects to Fehokotaki, an exhibition on now at St Paul Street Gallery.
 It will be here until Matariki.

-Te Tauranga / The Landing / Le Taulaga is a digital gallery for moving-image artworks that rotate on every third new moon.
+Te Tauranga / The Landing / Le Taulaga is a rotating digital gallery for moving-image artworks.
 An archive of works can be found here.